News and Events

 E. 38 1/2 St. Rezoning

-Thanks in great part to a sudden outreach campaign of emails and calls from Cherrywooders to City Council, this re-zoning case was approved on December 12th with covenants designed to save 74 additional affordable units at Alma Apartments, located at 1230 East 38th½ St. Neighborhood dialogue on this case began in September 2023 and is described in past Flea newsletters.
+Thanks in great part to a sudden outreach campaign of emails and calls from Cherrywooders to City Council, this re-zoning case was approved on December 12th with covenants designed to save 74 additional affordable units at Alma Apartments, located at 1230 East 38th½ St. Neighborhood dialogue on thiscase began in September 2023 and is described in past Flea newsletters.
+The new zoning adds a category called Density Bonus 90 (or DB90 for short) intended to allow developers to build taller (up to 90’) in exchange for some community benefits such as 10% affordable units.
+Over 80 other DB90 cases have been approved across the city over the last year.

 The CNA Steering Committee has several priorities in designing the restrictive covenants with the developer: